 – to employ high qualified and experienced staff.

-In 2013 PLMTC received the award for generating highest continual value and quality project.
+In 2013 PTC received the award for generating highest continual value and quality project.
 In 2019 institutions’ mobility project was nominated for the highest quality project award in VET sector.
-In 2020 PLMTC coordinated project “The Ability advisor: improving the tourism for all market by VET” got award as the highest quality project in VET sector in Lithuania.
+In 2020 PTC coordinated project “The Ability advisor: improving the tourism for all market by VET” got award as the highest quality project in VET sector in Lithuania.
 In 2021 project TAD got European Innovative Teaching Award.
-The organization is certificated by Quality Management Certificate ISO 9001:2015.

 Bluebook is a SME with a specific expertise in social communication and training research.
 Bluebook has an “unusual” profile in the context of the business world, according to the fact that it has always dealt with social issues and collaborated with the educational sector and the Third Sector.